ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 You want to design your applications to handle a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

-The RabbitMQ documentation has an overview of what sorts of things you can do to help make your applications robust and stable in its [Production Checklist](https://www.rabbitmq.com/production-checklist.html#apps){: external}, under the _Applications_ section.
+The RabbitMQ Documentation has an overview of what sorts of things you can do to help make your applications robust and stable in its [Production Checklist](https://www.rabbitmq.com/production-checklist.html#apps){: external}, under the _Applications_ section.
 It includes some general connection management and recovery advice.

 RabbitMQ and RabbitMQ drivers support various features to help you design a resilient application.
 - [Consumer Acknowledgments and Publisher Confirms](https://www.rabbitmq.com/confirms.html){: external} - to ensure that messages are sent and received, and to catch and recover from situations where they are not.